Thes One: Om years, first four albums

-In the spring of 1998, months before graduating and using his student loan funding, Thes One released the first People Under the Stairs 12-inch entitled The Next Step Pt.
-2. 250 of the original vinyl run were made until the stamper was broken, at which time an additional 200 were made from a different master without the secret bonus track "Live at the Fishbucket", which appears on first run B-side.
-In late summer 1998, the group independently released their first album entitled The Next Step, which he produced and engineered in its entirety.
+In the spring of 1998, months before graduating and using his student loan funding, Thes One independently released the first People Under the Stairs 12-inch entitled The Next Step Pt.
+2. 250 of the original vinyl run were made until the stamper broke, at which time an additional 200 were made from a different master without the secret bonus track "Live at the Fishbucket", which appears on the first run B-side.
+In late summer 1998, he independently released their first album entitled The Next Step, which he also produced and engineered in its entirety.

-After selling out of the vinyl 12-inch in 7 minutes, the shopkeeper at the now gone Mr. Bongo's record store in London called Chris Smith, label owner of Om Records, and urged him to get in contact with the new group out of LA.
+After selling out of the vinyl 12-inch in 7 minutes, the shopkeeper at Mr. Bongo's record store in London called Chris Smith, label owner of Om Records, and urged him to get in contact with the group.
 Chris Smith contacted Thes One initially for one song for their compilation series Deep Concentration and Mushroom Jazz, but upon hearing the tracks they were working on, offered P.U.T.S. a four-album deal.

 The deal was signed in 1999 and P.U.T.S. left for their first world tour in August 1999, initially as support for the Deep Concentration project but later that year in Europe as a Solo Act with local openers.

 The second PUTS album, Question In The Form Of An Answer, was released in June 2000.
 The lead 12-inch single, "Youth Explosion", sold the full run of 15,000 copies pressed in its first month, and was not repressed in order to promote the second and third singles "The Cat" and "We’ll Be There" – each of which went on to sell its 15,000 run.
 The album was critically acclaimed for its eclectic and diverse range of beats rooted in jazz and Psychedelic rock and P.U.T.S. continued with another set of world tours to support the record, this time adding Japan and Australia to their routing.